-The proposed project and variants will be evaluated for compliance with the Better Streets Plan sidewalk widths and public right-of-way requirements per San Francisco Planning Code §138.1 and in accordance with the City's "Better Streets Policy" (San Francisco Administrative Code §98.1) will be noted.
-Better Streets Plan Compliance Checklists for the proposed project and variants will be included as an appendix.
+The proposed project scenarios and variants will be evaluated for compliance with the Better Streets Plan sidewalk widths and public right-of-way requirements per San Francisco Planning Code §138.1 and in accordance with the City's "Better Streets Policy" (San Francisco Administrative Code §98.1) will be noted.
+Better Streets Plan Compliance Checklists for the proposed project and variants will be included in the administrative record.